Research and Development Tax Relief

 - Not have claimed R&D tax relief before

 - If your business is part of a bigger business group, you may still be able to claim the relief if you meet the criteria.
-However, if another business within your group has made a claim for research and development tax relief yours won’t be able to qualify.
+However, if another business within your group has made a claim for research and development tax relief yours will not be able to qualify.

-You won’t be granted advance assurance for research and development tax relief if your business is part of the Disclosable Tax Avoidance Scheme (DOTAS) or if it is a "serious defaulter" (businesses who have purposely avoided tax payments or caused serious problems for HMRC).
+You will not be granted advance assurance for research and development tax relief if your business is part of the Disclosable Tax Avoidance Scheme (DOTAS) or if it is a "serious defaulter" (businesses who have purposely avoided tax payments or caused serious problems for HMRC).

 What information do you need to apply?

-To apply for advance assurance, you’ll need to give some basic information about your business and the research and development activities you’re undertaking.
+To apply for advance assurance, you will need to give some basic information about your business and the research and development activities you are undertaking.